TheGreekGoddess/Data_Analysis_using_Python_APIs/README.md

 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-After each plot add a sentence or two explaining what the code is and analyzing.
+After each plot, add a sentence or two explaining what the code is and analyzing it.

 Your next objective is to run a linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
 * Northern Hemisphere - Temperature (F) vs. Latitude